Codex Beratinus: History

-Formerly it was believed to have been at Patmos.
+The earliest history of the manuscript is unknown.
+It was formerly believed to have been at Patmos.
 According to Xhevat Lloshi it came from Ballsh.
 It was held in Berat, Albania from 1356.
 The text of the codex was published by Pierre Batiffol in 1887.
-"During World War II, Hitler learned of it and sought it out.
-Several monks and priests risked their lives to hide the manuscript."
+Apparently during World War II, Adolf Hitler learned about the manuscript and sought it out.
+Accordingly, Several monks and priests risked their lives to hide the manuscript.

+Oscar von Gebhardt designated it by the siglum Φ, which is often used in critical editions.
 Since 1971, it has been preserved at the National Archives of Albania in Tirana.

-Oscar von Gebhardt designated it by siglum Φ, which is often used in critical editions.

-Importance as Cultural Heritage
+Importance as cultural heritage

-The Codex Purpureus Beratinus was inscribed on the UNESCO’s Memory of the World Register in 2005 in recognition of its historical significance.
+Codex Purpureus Beratinus was inscribed on the UNESCO’s Memory of the World Register in 2005 in recognition of its historical significance.
 The two Beratinus codices preserved in Albania are very important for the global community and the development of ancient biblical, liturgical and hagiographical literature and are part of the "seven purple codices", which were written over a period of 13 centuries, i.e. from the sixth to the eighteenth centuries.
 The other five "purple codices" are in Italy (two), France (one), England (one), and Greece (one).